SS Catala: Grounding on Sparrowhawk Reef

-On November 8, 1927, at 1:00 pm, on a south bound trip originating from Stewart, BC, Catala had left Port Simpson bound for Prince Rupert through the southern channel on the inside of Finlayson Island.
+On November 8, 1927, at 1:00 pm, on a south-bound trip originating from Stewart, British Columbia, Catala had left Port Simpson bound for Prince Rupert through the southern channel on the inside of Finlayson Island.
 This channel is called Cunningham Passage.

-With Chief Officer Ernest Sheppard on the bridge, the ship struck a Sparrowhawk Reef.
-Sparrowhawk Reef was reported to have been marked with a warning buoy.
-Later during an inquiry into the incident, glaring sunlight conditions were found to have had some role in reducing the visibility.
-Capt.
-Alfred E. Dickson ordered the lifeboats lowered immediately, and with the aid of local people of the First Nations and their canoes, all passengers were taken off the ship and reached safety at Port Simpson, without loss.
+With Chief Officer Ernest Sheppard on the bridge, the ship struck on Sparrowhawk Reef.
+The reef was reported to have been marked with a warning buoy.
+Later, during an inquiry into the incident, glaring sunlight conditions were found to have had some role in reducing visibility.
+Captain Alfred E. Dickson ordered the lifeboats lowered immediately, and with the aid of local people of the First Nations and their canoes, all passengers were taken off the ship and reached safety at Port Simpson, without loss.